wp-plugins/soundcloud-is-gold/readme.txt

     * Player's Colors
 * Use shortcode
 * Plugin construct shortode for you, no need to remember any syntax.
+* Style sortcode for neat layout in your editor.
-* Implement Soundcloud Html5 player (beta)
+* Implement Soundcloud Html5 player (beta).
-* Follow WP developpers guidelines (enqueue scripts and styles just for the plugin, clean code, commented, secure and leave no trace when uninstall )
+* Follow WP developpers guidelines (enqueue scripts and styles just for the plugin, clean code, commented, secure and leave no trace when uninstall ).

 = Advantages against pasting embed code from soundcloud =